Overview

 - There is a maximum of 10 Similarity Terms per an organization's Analyze instance.

-- Each Similarity Term will return one match on a given agreement.
+- Each Similarity Term will return up to one match on a given agreement.

-- Similarity Terms will not be applicable on the Governing Summaries level.
+- Similarity Terms will not be applicable on the Governing Summaries or Restated Agreements level.

 Use Cases